What are the Major Benefits of the Project?

 What is status of project?

 LCCE has received air and water permits, and a 404 permit from the Army Corps of Engineers.
-An environmental impact study is currently underway.
 LCCE was awarded $1.56 billion of Gulf Opportunity Zone and Ike tax-exempt bonds by the Louisiana State Bond Commission.
 The LCCE project is also one of three large-scale industrial carbon capture projects that were awarded a Department of Energy (“DOE”) grant as part of an effort to capture carbon dioxide from industrial sources for storage or beneficial use.
 The project’s DOE grant is for approximately $261 million.
+The DOE has completed an Environmental Impact Study (EIS) and issued its Record of Decision (ROD) associated with the grant (DOE EIS).
 In addition, the project has been awarded a $128 million federal investment tax credit under IRS Section 48B.
 Recently, LCCE announced major product agreements with key LCCE customers, which is a major milestone for reaching the commercial financing of the project expected in the second quarter of 2013 and construction of the state-of-the-art LCCE plant early that year.

 How is using petcoke clean?